Originally posted 2019-02-04 17:20:27.

-There have been many changes; the equipment and technology used, the understanding of decompression and physiology science, the awareness of ‘tech’ amongst the recreational diving community and, perhaps most strikingly, the demographics and attitudes of technical divers and the agencies that train them.
+There have been many changes; the equipment and technology used, the understanding of decompression and physiology science, the awareness of ‘tech’ amongst the recreational diving community, and, perhaps most strikingly, the demographics and attitudes of technical divers and the agencies that train them.

-My Own Journey Into Tech Diving
+My Own Journey Into Technical Diving

-When I first became involved in technical diving in the early 2000s, the tech diving community was very small.
+When I first became involved in technical diving in the early 2000s, the technical diving community was very small.
 It was a tiny niche of very active and enormously experienced divers, who were rather insular and apart from mainstream sports diving.

 I can’t remember ever seeing a technical diver during my first decade in diving.
 The internet was also in its infancy at that time, so unless you actually met and talked to a technical diver, you’d be unlikely to have any access to information.
-Regular bookstores didn’t stock specialist diving publications, and there was no Amazon, eBay or blogs where you could stumble upon tech diving resources.
+Regular bookstores didn’t stock specialist diving publications, and there was no Amazon, eBay, or blogs where you could stumble upon tech diving resources.

 My first encounter with technical divers happened when I was training to become a divemaster in the UK just after the turn of the millennium.
 I was reasonably experienced at the time, having logged around 200 dives, and eagerly dove most weekends.

 The conversations I had with those few divers over a series of weekends both inspired and motivated me.
 They graphically explained the hazards of the dives they did.
-They detailed the physical and mental capabilities, knowledge and experience they’d needed to survive various incidents that had occurred to them.
+They detailed the physical and mental capabilities, knowledge, and experience they’d needed to survive various incidents that had occurred to them.
 Compared to everything I knew about diving at that time, they seemed like men apart – pioneers and true adventurers.

 I’ll admit that I was hooked from that moment on.
-With equal parts curiosity, trepidation and ambition, I began researching more about extreme diving.
+With equal parts curiosity, trepidation, and ambition, I began researching more about extreme diving.

 Resources were very scarce.
 There were books available, but I had to slowly source them through word-of-mouth alone.
 I placed orders in my local bookstore and had to patiently wait weeks before I could collect them.
-Over many months, I began filling a shelf with texts from divers like Bret Gilliam, Tom Mount and Gary Gentile.
+Over many months, I began filling a shelf with texts from divers like Bret Gilliam, Tom Mount, and Gary Gentile.

 I digested those books, reading and re-reading them over and again, trying to make sense of the bewildering complexities they presented.
 I upgraded my diving equipment and started extending the limitations of the dives I undertook.
 It was a very haphazard affair and I made many mistakes along the way.
-But I slowly learned and I gained experience from those errors and close-calls.
+But I slowly learned and I gained experience from those errors and close calls.